D'Andre Swift Player Prop Bets for NFL Week 8 | Detroit vs. Philadelphia 10/31/2021

 Matchup vs. Philadelphia

-- The Eagles have the NFL's 29th-ranked defense against the run, surrendering 133.0 yards per game.
+- In terms of defending against the run, the Eagles are 29th in the league, giving up 133.0 yards per game.

-- The Lions are up against the NFL's 22nd-ranked defense when it comes to rushing TDs conceded (eight this year).
+- The Eagles have given up eight rushing touchdowns, 22nd in the league.

 Recent Performances

-- In last week's matchup with the Rams, Swift ran for 48 yards on 13 carries.
+- In last week's matchup with the Rams, Swift racked up 48 yards on 13 carries.

-- Swift also added 96 yards on eight receptions and scored one receiving TD.
+- He put up 96 yards on eight receptions and caught one touchdown pass.

-- Swift has 123 rushing yards (41.0 ypg) on 37 carries with two touchdowns during his last three games.
+- In his last three games, Swift has piled up 123 yards (41.0 per game) on 37 carries with two touchdowns.

 Swift's Detroit Teammates